IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/RNA Labs/di_ebpf.md

 			4. Click Run

 			5. Edit the size of the widget to use almost all length of the report, and less than half of the width

+			[**NOTE**: on new instances, it will take a couple of hours for the TopN report to show data.
+Don't panic if the TopN widget is empty]

 ![IBM SevOne Automated Network Observability](img/ebpf/Img10.png)